 Changchun Jilin, China Travel Guide

 Changchun's main air gateway is Changchun Longjia International Airport (CGQ).
-It sits approximately 31 kilometers northeast of the city center, making it an accessible point for visitors.
+It sits approximately 31 kilometers to the northeast of the city center, making it an approachable point for visitors.

-Flight prices generally increase during Chinese public holidays (e.g., Chinese New Year, Liberation Day Golden Week) plus busy summer travel season (July-August).
+Flight prices generally increase during Chinese public holidays (e.g., Chinese New Year, Liberation Day The Golden week holidays) plus busy summer travel season (July-August).
 Winter (December-February) also sees higher prices for domestic routes.
 Book flights well in advance during these periods.
 Changchun Longjia International Airport presents various facilities.

 Connects CGQ directly to Changchun Railway Station in 20-30 minutes.

-Economical choice to various city parts, longer travel times.
+Economical choice to various city parts, more travel time times.

 Approx. ¥80-120 to city center, 45-60 minutes travel.
 Dollar Flight Club for flight deals.